Formula for figuring the yardage needed to complete a triangle loom project. Additional yarn would be needed if you want a fringe.

 Fine Sett: Hypotenuse, slightly less than 3/8" (actually 9mm) Sides, exactly 1/4"

-You can see that the Medium Sett ratio is exactly half way between the fine sett and the standard sett ratio that I have been using.
+You can see that the Medium Sett is about half way between the fine sett and the standard sett.

 The first Hideaway brand adjustable triloom I made was a 3' loom, medium sett, that adjusts down to 2.5', 2', and 1.5' sizes.
+The current version adjusts down in 3 inch increments, 6 sizes in all.
 The 3' size is a full 36" along the hypotenuse (long) side of the triangle.
-The smaller you adjust this type of loom, the more you have extra wood rails sticking out in 3 directions.
-Still, it is practical for use when it adjusts down a foot or so smaller than the largest hypotenuse measurement.
-I used the mediuim sett pin spacing which is .442" on the hypotenuse and 5/16" (8mm) on the side rails.
-I can now make adjustable trilooms in the fine sett pin spacing.
+I can now make adjustable trilooms in any of the 3 pin spacing plans shown below.
 Photo below shows the 3' adjustable triloom set at 2 1/2'.

-For my 7' adjustable triangle looms I have been making the size 7', 6.5', 6', 5.5' and 5'.
-I think I just lost a sale because the smallest size didn't go down to 3' like some of the other loom makers.
-I have started making the looms adjust to smaller sizes even though I do not think it is practical for a 'pinwheel' style adjustable triloom with one-piece rails to be used at such a small size.
-The 6' triloom shown in photos below adjust down to 3'.
+For my 7' adjustable triangle looms I have been making the size 7', 6.5', 6', 5.5', 5'.
+4.5' & 4'.
+The adjustment settings are every 6 inches, going down from the largest size.
+I have started making the looms adjust to smaller sizes even though I do not think it is practical for everyone.

-In fact, you could buy a 'modular' style large triloom made of multiple-piece rails that can make a compact, small 3ft loom in addition to sizes up to 7ft.
-I haven't examined that loom and I don't know how strong a frame loom rail would be at the 7' size when it is made up of multiple joined wood pieces.
 My looms have one-piece oak rails that are very strong.
-Even though tri continuous strand weavers know to weave loosely, sometimes the tension can get very tight and lots of strain is put on the wood rails.
+Even though triloom continuous strand weavers know to weave loosely, sometimes the tension can get very tight and lots of strain is put on the wood rails.